A Twist in Time

 Confused by her response, Sakura asked, "You mean... you've planned a pre-emptive attack?"

-Tsunade lifted her head to stare directly at Sakura's face.
+Tsunade lifted her head and gazed directly at Sakura's face.
 "Something like that," she said flatly, her eyes twinkling.
 Sakura was baffled by her mentor's calm facade.
 Tsunade dropped the stack of papers on the desk with a dismissive air.
 "I'm afraid we're greatly outnumbered, Sakura.
-Our army will be wiped out if this war carries out, and the world as we know it will be destroyed.
-We need to stop him."
+Our troops will stand no chance if this war carries out.
+It must be stopped."

 Sakura nodded, unsure what to make of Tsunade's comment.
-Yes, Konoha was not prepared to fight in a war.
-The ninjas were trained in separate teams and rarely fought as a single unit.
-In fact, most of the village's ninjas were currently hiding with their families under the impression that the lockdown was happening because a convict escaped from the village's prison.
-Very few ninjas had the faintest idea that Orochimaru was planning to attack, let alone launch the attack today.
+The Hokage of right, of course.
+The ninjas of Konoha rarely fought as a single unit and were anything but ready to assemble against a threat like this.
+In fact, most of the village's ninjas were currently hiding with their families under the false impression that the lockdown was happening because of a prison breakout.
+Very few had the faintest idea that Orochimaru was planning to attack, let alone launch the attack today.
 Sakura, being the Hokage's apprentice and confidante, tended to have the upper hand in learning important information in a timely manner.
-Precisely thirty minutes prior, while Sakura was finishing a long shift at the hospital, was when she first heard from Tsunade that tensions were especially high between Konoha and Sound.
-Coincidentally, twenty minutes later, the village was put under a lockdown.
+A part of her had known from the moment the lockdown was announced that this was no ordinary procedure.
+The climate in the Hokage Tower over the past several weeks had told her as much.

 "Tsunade-sama, may I ask what your plan is?"
 Sakura asked hesitantly.
 She had a nagging feeling that her mentor was withholding a crucial piece of information.

 Sakura stared on blankly.
-This was hardly a time for flattery.
-What was she getting at?
+This is hardly a time for flattery.
+What is she getting at?

 Lacing her fingers together, Tsunade's expression hardened.
 "You are a perfect candidate for this mission.
 It'll be a huge wager but I've got a good feeling about it.
-See, I would go on the mission myself, but I'm growing old."
+You see, I would go on the mission myself, but the years have worn my abilities thin."

-Sakura was sitting on the edge of her seat and her mind was reeling.
+Sakura was perched on the edge of her seat and her mind was reeling.
 What...?

-"Sakura, I am assigning you the mission of stopping this war.
-And, well, saving the world as we know it."
+"Sakura, I am assigning you the mission of stopping Orochimaru in his tracks."

 Sakura's jaw dropped.